asaf-zehavi/docker-workshop/docs/source/exercises/5-non-interactive.rst

 Tutorial #5 - Running Tasks Non-Interactively
 =============================================

+**I didn't manage to write this tutorial on time - hopefully I'll do it soon**

 This would usually be considered the basics, however it is less relevant to our needs.
 In this tutorial we'll learn to run dockers non-interactively (and in the background), to mount local drives and to make containers accessible from the network.